cbcommunity/cb-administration-scripts/backup_restore/README.md

     -ma, --master-all   Optional.
 Backup master and all slaves.
 Ingnored if remote server is in standalone or slave mode
 ```

-All backups are created under BASE_FOLDER/YYYY-DD-MM-HH-mm-ss/HOSTNAME
+All backups are created under BASE_FOLDER/YYYY-DD-MM-HH-mm-ss/HOSTNAME <br>
-Where
+Where <br>
-⋅⋅⋅ BASE_FOLDER can be provided as command line argument.
+&nbsp;&nbsp;&nbsp;BASE_FOLDER can be provided as command line argument.
 Otherwise it set to a current directory of the script
-⋅⋅⋅ HOSTNAME is an IP address or a hostname
+&nbsp;&nbsp;&nbsp;HOSTNAME is an IP address or a hostname

 ###Examples: